cncf/techdocs/analyses/0012-TUF/analysis.md

 #### New contributor getting started content

-- Include instructions on how to contribute on a CONTRIBUTING guideline e.g how to identify issues,forking,cloning, and submitting PRs.
+- Include instructions on how to contribute on a CONTRIBUTING guideline e.g how to identify issues, forking, cloning, and submitting PRs.

 #### Project governance documentation